ropensci/spatsoc/DECISIONS.md

 ----

-* for GroupPolys, is area the first arg?
+* for group_polys, is area the first arg?

 it's the only absolutely required, but that doesn't follow suit with previous functions being DT first